THE THREE AREAS OF THE SURF ZONE

 As you look out to sea try to place the wind direction, it’s strength and how it is affecting the waves.

-When describing the wind and its affect on the sea surfer’s use the wind strength descriptive followed by the wind direction.
+When describing the wind and its effect on the sea surfer’s use the wind strength descriptive followed by the wind direction.

 Wind strength – How strong is the wind?
 Light, moderate, strong or even gusting.
 Give the wind a strength description to help you build up a pattern of conditions and how they affect the surf.

-Cross shore wind may also have an affect on your positioning in the line up.
+Cross-shore wind may also have an effect on your positioning in the lineup.
 A cross shore wind may blow you out of position whilst waiting for waves.
-If the wind is moderate / strong this can be worth factoring into where you will position yourself in the surf.
+If the wind is moderate/strong this can be worth factoring into where you will position yourself in the surf.

 Onshore – This wind direction means that the wind is blowing into your face when looking out to sea.
 Not particularly favoured by the majority of surfers as a moderate onshore wind will force the waves to break sooner than they would naturally, pushing the waves flat before they can break than if there were no wind, making surfing very hard or not possible.